Evangelical Orthodox Church: Conversion to Eastern Orthodoxy

 On September 8, 1986, the majority of the EOC became part of the Antiochian Orthodox Christian Archdiocese of North America under Metropolitan Philip Saliba.
 The bishops of the EOC who joined were demoted to the rank of priestsa requirement by the Antiochian Archdiocese which caused some EOC bishops to refrain from joining.
 According to Peter Gillquist, about three-fourths of the bishops accepted Metropolitan Philips' terms and joined, a total of 17 parishes.

-Peter Gillquist said to the Los Angeles Times, "We will not be a ‘church within a church.'
+Peter Gillquist said to the Los Angeles Times, "We will not be a 'church within a church.'
 Metropolitan Philip wants us to maintain our evangelical identity and to concentrate on evangelism and building mission churches."

 Modern-day

 According to the EOC's official website, as of September of 2024 it consists of six churches: four in the United States, and one each in Canada and Sweden.
-The EOC is overseen by a synod of bishops currently consisting of: Bp.
-Jakob Palm (Saskatoon, Canada), Bp.
-Thomas Andersson (Halmstad, Sweden), Bp.
-Mike Quigley (Brookfield, Missouri), and Bp.
-Joshua Beecham, presiding (Indianapolis, Indiana).
+The EOC is overseen by a synod of bishops currently consisting of: Bishop Jakob Palm (Saskatoon, Canada), Bishop Thomas Andersson (Halmstad, Sweden), Bishop Mike Quigley (Brookfield, Missouri), and Bishop Joshua Beecham, presiding (Indianapolis, Indiana).
 Over 200 African parishes that had belonged to the EOC were released in August of 2024 on the grounds that the EOC did not have the resources to care for them properly.

-Cultural Identity

-The Evangelical Orthodox Church (EOC) represents a unique synthesis of Evangelical Christianity and Eastern Orthodox liturgical tradition.
-While doctrinally rooted in Evangelical theology, the EOC fully embraces the Byzantine Rite, making it one of the few Eastern Protestant denominations to adopt traditional Eastern Christian worship in its entirety.

-EOC congregations celebrate the Divine Liturgy of St. John Chrysostom, observe the liturgical calendar, and incorporate iconography, incense, vestments, and chant in their services.
-Churches often feature iconostasis screens and East-facing altars, reflecting the architectural and symbolic norms of Eastern Orthodoxy.